 The best way to avoid making late or missed payments is to set up autopay.

-Negative activity added to your credit report
+Drastic drops to your credit report

 If you see a really drastic drop in your credit score, you've likely experienced some type of major derogatory mark.
 These can include: